douglara/octadesk/README.md

             })
     * api.get_ticket("TICKET_NUMBER")
       -> Returns ticket, attention because it is by ticket number and not by ticket id.

+    * api.get_ticket_interactions("TICKET_NUMBER")
+      -> Returns ticket interactions, attention because it is by ticket number and not by ticket id.

 ## Contributing / Problems?